SAARC Has Been Long Dead

 SAARC’s inability to have regular meetings has provided further evidence of its demise.

-Established in 1985, SAARC has been high idealistic: to improve quality of life, accelerate economic growth, strengthen collective self-reliance, and contribute to mutual trust, understanding, and appreciation of one another’s problems, among others.
+Established in 1985, SAARC has been highly idealistic: to improve quality of life, accelerate economic growth, strengthen collective self-reliance, and contribute to mutual trust, understanding, and appreciation of one another’s problems, among others.
 However, some principles of SAARC limited its potency.
 For example, SAARC has to make a consentaneous decision and exclude ‘contentious’ issues from the deliberations.
 This, coupled with the Indo-centric nature of the region and the India-Pakistan rivalry, made the institution powerless from the get-go.

 SAARC, at the same time, did make some progress in some phases.
 Historically, it has been part of South Asian regional identity.
 Its five regional centres focused on agriculture, energy, culture, health, and disaster management.
 The South Asian University, based in New Delhi, was established in 2010 as well.

 However, South Asia is among the least integrated regions in the world.
 Intra-regional trade accounts for five per cent of total trade.
 Further classifications, in fact, are worth defining.
 For instance, Bangladesh-India trade accounts for ninety per cent of Dhaka’s total trade.
-Its trade with five other countries — Afghanistan, Bhutan, Nepal, Maldives and Sri Lanka — together accounts for just two per cent of the country’s total regional trade.
+India's trade with five other countries — Afghanistan, Bhutan, Nepal, Maldives and Sri Lanka — together accounts for just two per cent of the country’s total regional trade.
 It is ironic that for India it is twenty per cent cheaper to trade with Brazil, which is on the opposite side of the globe, than with its neighbouring countries in South Asia.
 The South Asian Free Trade Area (SAFTA) has not made any apparent development yet.
 That is why, for all practical purposes, SAARC has been defunct since 2014.

 Pakistan was to host the summit in 2016, but it was stalled after India refused to participate following the attack in Pulwama in Jammu and Kashmir that New Delhi blamed on Pakistan-based extremists.
 Since the attack in Uri in 2016, the Indian government has subscribed to isolate countries supporting extremism – an apparent reference to Pakistan.
 As a result, the ruling Bharatiya Janata Party in its election manifesto in 2019 did not include SAARC as a forum for regional cooperation.
 Instead, the manifesto said, to forward our ‘neighbourhood first policy, we will extensively leverage forums such as BIMSTEC [Bay of Bengal Initiative for Multi-Sectoral and Economic Cooperation], to accelerate regional coordination and economic cooperation with countries in our neighbourhood.’